livz/livz.github.io/_tips/Automator-lock-screen.md

 {{ site.tips.path }}
 {{ site.tips.url }}
 {{ site.tips.relative_path }}
-Shortcut to lock screen using automator
+we've seen how to lock the screen quickly using only the mouse and _Hot Horners_ or using the _Keychain Access_ menu.
+We can also do this

 + require password immediately after sleep
 Skhdrc: shift + cmd - l: ~/scripts/sleep.sh